- We advise you to exercise a high degree of caution in Uganda because of the threat of terrorist attack, civil unrest and criminal activity.

 Areas bordering South Sudan: We strongly advise you not to travel to areas bordering South Sudan because of the serious risk of banditry and crime in these areas.

-The Lord’s Resistance Army (LRA) is no longer active in Uganda but continues to operate in the Democratic Republic of the Congo (DRC), Central African Republic and South Sudan.
+The Lord’s Resistance Army (LRA) is no longer active in Uganda but continues to operate in neighbouring Democratic Republic of the Congo (DRC) and Central African Republic.
+The LRA is believed to have been responsible for several attacks that killed or wounded foreign aid workers in the past.
+Further attacks could occur.
 There is a military presence in north western Uganda, especially the areas bordering South Sudan and the DRC.
-The LRA is believed to be responsible for several attacks that have killed or wounded foreign aid workers in the past.
-Further attacks could occur.
 While de-mining operations are continuing in northern Uganda, landmines remain a danger for travellers.

 Petty crime such as pickpocketing and bag snatching can occur, especially on public transport.
 Theft from vehicles which are stationary in heavy traffic or stopped at traffic lights occurs frequently.
 You should ensure valuables are out of sight and that vehicle windows are up and doors are locked.

 There is a risk of armed robbery and carjacking when travelling outside the capital, Kampala, particularly to the east and in areas around Lake Victoria.